A Case of Exponential Convergence Rates for SVM: CONCLUSIONS

-In this work, we were keen to illustrate a simple mechanism to get exponential convergence rates for a loss that is quite popular and whose understanding can not be easily reduced to existing work.
-In particular, we show that the hard margin condition is not crucial in order to derive exponential convergence rates for the SVM.
+In this work, we were keen to illustrate a simple mechanism to get exponential convergence rates for support vector machines.
+Our proof relates the misclassification to the surrogate risk through a sort of $L^p-L^q$ interpolation inequality.
+Thanks to this new strategy, we were able to deal with a non-smooth loss such as the hinge loss, which is quite popular and whose understanding can not be easily reduced to previous work.
+Remarkably, our assumptions are strictly weaker than all the existing assumptions we are aware of used to prove exponential convergence rates.
+In particular, we showed that the hard low-noise condition is not crucial in order to derive exponential convergence rates for the SVM.

-This provide a crucial step to better understand convergence rates on classification problems.
-An extension to generic discrete output problems could be made by considering polyhedral losses, and deriving variants of Lemma~\ref{lem:l1} \citep[see][for calibration inequalities for such losses]{Frongillo2021}.
-A important follow-up would be to provide a more global picture of fast polynomial rates for SVM under relaxations of Assumptions \ref{ass:mass} and \ref{ass:source}.
+This provides a crucial step to better understand convergence rates on classification problems.
+An extension to generic discrete output problems could be made by considering polyhedral losses, and deriving variants of Lemma~\ref{svm:lem:l1} \citep[see][for calibration inequalities for such losses]{Frongillo2021}.
+An important follow-up would be to provide a more global picture of fast polynomial rates for SVM under relaxations of Assumptions \ref{svm:ass:mass} and \ref{svm:ass:source}.

-Finally, \cite{Chizat2020} have made a link between two-layer wide neural networks in the interpolation regime (which implies Assumption \ref{ass:margin} with $\eta_0 = 1$) and max-margin classifiers over specific linear classes of functions.
+Finally, \cite{Chizat2020} have made a link between two-layer wide neural networks in the interpolation regime (which implies Assumption \ref{svm:ass:margin} with $\eta_0 = 1$) and max-margin classifiers over specific linear classes of functions.
 As a consequence, we could directly plug in our analysis to prove exponential convergence rates for those small neural networks in this noiseless setting.
 Studying rates, constants and hyperparameter tuning in this setting would be of particular interest if it was to provide practical guidelines to deep learning practitioners in the spirit of \cite{Yang2021}.